IBM/docker101/lab3.md

 There are several orchestration solutions out there that help you solve some of these problems.
 One example is the [IBM Bluemix Container Service](https://www.ibm.com/cloud-computing/bluemix/containers) which uses [Kubernetes](https://kubernetes.io/) to run containers in production.

-Before we introduce you to Kubernetes, we will teach you how to orchestrate applications using Docker Swarm, which is a built-in orchestration tool that comes with the Docker Engine.
+Before we introduce you to Kubernetes, we will teach you how to orchestrate applications using Docker Swarm.
+Docker Swarm is the orchestration tool that comes built-in to the Docker Engine.

 ## Prerequisites